Staying safe at university

 Have precautions in place when going out

-Know how you will get home, and plan ahead if you’re going somewhere you don’t know.
+Know how you'll get home, and plan ahead if you’re going somewhere unfamiliar.
 Let someone know where you’re going and when you expect to be back.

-If you have to walk alone in the dark, try to avoid badly lit areas, parks, alleyways and underpasses.
-When alone on public transport, sit near the driver on a bus.
+Avoid badly lit areas, parks, alleyways and underpasses if you have to walk home.
+When alone on public transport, sit near the driver.
 Avoid using your phone in isolated places, as it can distract you from your surroundings.

 Carrying a personal alarm with you is a good idea – most see these as female accessories, but figures show that male students are at higher risk of being attacked in the street.

 It’s easier to do something risky or foolish when you're drunk.
 You’re also more likely to lose your belongings.
 Eat before you drink alcohol, and drink plenty of water between drinks to help you not get drunk.
 Keep track of what and how much you’re drinking, never leave your drink unattended, and don't accept a drink from a stranger as it may be spiked.

 Mark your possessions with a UV pen – your student registration number and the initials of your university makes a unique number.